xAirx/FullStack-PassionProject/README.md

 - Later when the nginx reverse proxy is implemented:

-- We will be able to access cineexporterin a browser via URL cineexporter**.example.com** because of the nginx-proxy.
+- We will be able to access nodeexporter a browser via URL nodeexporter**.example.com** because of the nginx-proxy.

 - The docker file will contain: expose: with – VIRTUAL_PORT=**9100** for[ the nginx-proxy](https://techsch.com/tutorials/multiple-websites-jwilder-nginx-proxy-letsencrypt).